Riftwraith/CollabPlatformer/.gdignore/info/mechanics_explanation.md

 Checkpoints exist in the form of `CheckpointArea.tscn`.
 These are all in the group `checkpoint_areas`, which allows the Level to find them.
-When the player is within a
+When the Player is within a `CheckpointArea`, the safe position underneath the Player is saved inside level to `current_respawn_point`.
+`current_respawn_point` is also automatically set to the safe position under the Player when entering a level.